Docosahexaenoic acid (DHA): benefits, dosage, contraindications

 Dementia ✪✪✪✪✪

 Studies have shown that an increase of 0.1 g per day in dietary DHA intake was associated with a 14% reduced risk of dementia when taken over 2 to 21 years.
-However, no dose-response relationship was found.
-Other clinical studies suggest that taking 0.72 grams of DHA per day for one year improves dementia symptoms in patients with dementia due to cerebral vascular thrombosis.
-Preliminary clinical research conducted on patients with mild to moderate Alzheimer's disease shows that taking 500 mg of DHA daily in fish oil combined with carotenoids (Lutein and Zeaxanthin) for 12 months slightly improved memory and mood compared to placebo.
+However, no dose-response relationship was observed.
+Other clinical studies suggest that taking 0.72 grams of DHA per day for one year improves dementia symptoms in patients with dementia due to thrombotic cerebrovascular disease.
+Preliminary clinical research conducted on patients with mild to moderate Alzheimer's disease shows that taking 500 mg of DHA daily in fish oil combined with carotenoids (lutein and zeaxanthin) for 12 months slightly improved memory and mood compared with placebo.
 According to researchers, oxidized derivatives of DHA are involved in Alzheimer's disease.
-DHA seems to be a target of oxidative attack in this disease.
-Without certainty on the cause-effect relationship of oxidation in Alzheimer's disease, it is recommended to protect DHA reserves in the brain with DHA supplementation associated with antioxidants like vitamin E.
+DHA appears to be a target of oxidative attack in this disease.
+Without certainty about the causal relationship of oxidation in Alzheimer's disease, it is recommended to protect the brain's DHA stores with DHA supplementation combined with antioxidants such as vitamin E.

 Posologie